 Unfortunately, periodontal-related problems are often discovered after they have persisted for an extended period of time.
-Proper oral hygiene, daily dental care, and regular dental checkups will minimize the risk of periodontal disease.
-Periodontal disease ranges from mild gingivitis to moderate periodontitis to severe periodontitis.
-Treatments are available for every case.
-The goal is to treat periodontal disease before surgery is necessary.
+Proper oral hygiene, daily dental care, and regular dental checkups with professional cleanings will minimize the risk of periodontal disease.

 The effects of periodontal disease can be damaging to your overall health.
 Through proper preventive care and oral hygiene, you can avoid problems associated with periodontal disease.

 Common problems associated with gum disease: